ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## Effects of expanding storage capacity on Replication

 The expand action on the primary storage results in automatic resizing of the replica.

 ## Limitations

 This feature is available for storage that is provisioned in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).

-Storage that was provisioned in these data centers before the release of this feature, during **April 2017 - December 14, 2017**, can be increased to 10 times its original size and no more.
-Storage that was provisioned after **December 14, 2017** can be increased up to 12 TB.
+Storage that was provisioned in these data centers before the release of this feature, during **April 2017 - 14 December 2017**, can be increased to 10 times its original size and no more.
+Storage that was provisioned after **14 December 2017** can be increased up to 12 TB.

 Existing size limitations for {{site.data.keyword.blockstorageshort}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).